fracturica/shardlib/README.md

 #### Index

-Shardlib can create an index of the discovered databases.
-The index is created at the beginning of every analysis and is not persistent between sessions.
+Shardlib can create an index (tree data structure) of the discovered databases.
+It is created at the beginning of every analysis and is not persistent between sessions.

 #### Queries

-Both table scan and index queries are supported and are distinguished from one another.
-The index is a tree structure and index queries are tree searches.
-The table scan queries scan all the databases.
+Both table scan and index queries are supported and distinguished from one another.
+Index queries are tree searches.
+Table scan queries scan all the databases.

 In practice, once the index is generated, most queries use a combination of both index search and table scan of a subset of the databases.

 #### Record Retrieval

 Record retrieval is performed using a `simId`, which contains the database name and the record key in the database.

 ### Data Transformation and Aggregation

 Shardlib can calculate estimates of a single record and filter its data.
 Data from multiple records can be combined and same filters and estimates can be applied to the aggregate data.

 ### Analytical Solutions

 Analytical solutions for stress intensity factors for an embedded elliptic crack under remote load use the definitions from:

 `B. Nuller, E. Karapetian, and M. Kachanov.
 On the stress intensity factor for the elliptical crack.
 International Journal